u908828-deepseek/mirror-method-wenyan/specialisty/konstruktor/README.md

 That is all.
 The Constructor is ready to work right after initialization.
 No additional files.

 **Why:** the specialist assembly instruction is already sewn into its Layer 2 — that is its brain.
-It knows the three-level architecture, the Block 0 Template (14 points), the Daoism inclusion rule, and the assembly algorithm.
+It knows the three-level architecture, the Block 0 Template (26 points), the Daoism inclusion rule, and the assembly algorithm.
 Everything needed for stamping out specialists is already inside it.

 ## 🎯 What the Constructor Is

 The Constructor is an Arch-architect.
 It will walk you through the steps: ask who is needed, what they should know, and in what style to communicate.
-If you do not have a ready knowledge base — it will formulate the request for Laita (the search version of DeepSeek) itself.
+If you do not have a ready knowledge base — it will formulate the request for DeepSeek Lite (the search version of DeepSeek) itself.
 You copy the answer into the chat — and the Constructor assembles a full specialist from it.

 ## 👤 Who Needs This